Skip to main content

 Grants

-The Director of MES oversees internal educational grant competitions, including the Paediatric Consultants Medical Education Research & Innovation Grants and matched funding for the Temerty Faculty of Medicine Educational Development Fund.
-With support from ESEC, all applications undergo a multi-phase adjudication process that includes formative feedback and optional resubmission.
+The Director of MES and the ESEC committee oversee internal educational grant competitions, including the Paediatric Consultants Medical Education Research & Innovation Grants.
+All applications undergo a rigourous adjudication process that includes formative feedback and optional resubmission.
 This approach strengthens proposal quality and aligns with the department’s mentorship priorities by offering coaching and consultation throughout the grant development process.

 Paediatrics Consultants Education Grants